|International Journal of Modern Anthropology

 - E. mail of all authors must be given

-Manuscripts should be sent to Pr Hassen Chaabani by E. mail: firstname.lastname@example.org.
+Manuscripts should be sent in two files (Microsoft Office Word & PDF) to Pr Hassen Chaabani by E. mail: firstname.lastname@example.org.

 Authors retain the copyrights of their papers, which are licensed under a Creative Commons Attribution-Noncommercial-NoDerivative Works 4.0 International (CC BY-NC-ND 4.0).
 This License allows readers to disseminate and reuse the article, and so will enable the sharing and reuse of scientific material.
 It does not however permit commercial exploitation or the creation of derivative works without specific permission.